-- Step 3: Choose Relevant Category Titles
+- Step 3: Select Relevant Category Headings

-- Step 4: Set Up Categories
+- Step 4: Set Up WP Post Categories

-- Adding WordPress Post Categories
+- How To Add Post Categories

-- Removing Categories
+- How To Delete Categories

-- How To Edit Post Categories
+- Editing Post Categories

 - Post Category – Useful Tip

-- Categories – Additional Information
+- Post Categories – Additional Information

-- Post Categories – Useful Tips
+- WordPress Categories – Useful Tips

 - WordPress Post Categories – Sorting Features

-- WP Categories – Searching Features
+- Categories – Searching Features

 - WordPress Categories – Grouping Features

-- Categories – Tools
+- Post Categories – Tools

-- WordPress Post Categories – Plugins
+- Post Categories – Plugins

-- Step 5 – Using Categories Effectively
+- Step 5 – Use WordPress Categories Effectively

 Using WordPress Post Categories

 Default WordPress post URLs are not search engine friendly.
-In order to make the best use of WordPress categories, you will need to modify the way WordPress displays your URLs.
+In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.

-Step 2: Make A List Of Topics
+Step 2: Make A List Of Your Main Topics